Domiii/dbux/dbux-code/README.md

 ## Trace Details: Navigation

-Navigation allows you to step through all recorded traces (similar to but a lot more advanced than) the traditional debugger.
+Navigation allows you to step through all recorded traces (similar to but a lot more advanced than) the traditional debugger by changing the "currently selected trace".

 ![navigation](../docs/img/nav1.png)